ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 ```
 {: pre}

-The stop action shuts down the guest operating system and then the virtual server instance is deprovisioned.
-This change releases the instance resources that were being used.
-The virtual server instance goes into the Stop state.
-If the instance is stopped, the instance remains in the stopped state and must be started manually.
-Billing is [suspended](/docs/vpc?topic=vpc-suspend-billing) for some compute resources while the instance is stopped.
-You cannot interact with an instance if it is stopped, but volumes remain provisioned.
-If the instance is started, normal interaction and billing continue.

-A _Force stop_ action triggers a power cycle reset of the virtual server instance.
-{: note}

 For more information, see the [Create an instance action](/docs/apis/vpc/latest#create-instance-action) in the VPC API.

 ## Starting a virtual server instance with the API